logicly-au/pmhc-mds-spec/doc/validation-rules.rst

   #. :ref:`dfn-service_contact_start_time` value of '24:00' cannot be used on new records.
   #.
 Existing records already containing a :ref:`dfn-service_contact_start_time` that is not '24:00' may not be updated to '24:00'.
   #.
-On :ref:`dfn-funding_source` the value '27: Way Back Support Service' must
+On :ref:`dfn-funding_source` the value '0: Flexible funding pool - Not Otherwise Stated' must only be used on existing records.
+It is not allowed on new records.
-     only be used in conjunction with the Wayback Extension.
+  #.
+On :ref:`dfn-funding_source` the value '27: Universal Aftercare' must only be used in conjunction with the Universal Aftercare :ref:`dfn-program_type`.
   #.
 Where :ref:`dfn-program_type` is recorded as '7: Supporting Recovery',
      :ref:`dfn-funding_source` must be recorded as '73: Other Government Funding - Commonwealth: Other Commonwealth'
   #.
 Where :ref:`dfn-funding_source` is recorded as '73: Other Government Funding - Commonwealth: Other Commonwealth',